jdittrich/userNeedResearchBook/text/introduction.md

 <!-- Possible example here -->

 When I wanted to learn more about this kind of research it got a bit tricky.
 It was not easy for me to find the information and when I found some I was often confused: Some books started with a lot of theory that did build on other theories.
 Some others were more design oriented, but seemed to require a big team of well trained people and a huge budget.
-However, there were also great resources, blogposts and conversations that helped me finding approaches that I could use for my projects.
-It was not easy but it was also fun to look into design reserach, ethnography, antropology and psychotherapy.
+However, there were also great resources, blog posts and conversations that helped me finding approaches that I could use for my projects.
+It was not easy but it was also fun to look into design research, ethnography, anthropology and psychotherapy.

 During my Masters I approached a professor of mine with the idea of creating a class on design methods in the next terms.
 He agreed and I made teaching and improving this class the topic of my Master's thesis.
 For three terms I taught the class, kept a diary of what went well, what was difficult and what was unclear to me.
-I used this to imrove the class and make the content more accessible and actionable.
+I used this to improve the class and make the content more accessible and actionable.

 After 3 terms I stopped teaching the class.
 I had a script that I used for teaching the class.
 I took this script and started to create this book.

 Aside of having the script anyway, there was another motivation, and that had to do with programming.
 I learned programming during my studies.
-And learning programming was in a way much easier than learning design reserach since there were soooooo many online materials for it.
+And learning programming was in a way much easier than learning design research since there were soooooo many online materials for it.
 And many were really good and free, not only as in »free of charge« but also free to use and adapt them to ones needs.
 And I thought this is a really great thing to have for a discipline.
 So aside of using my script and making it easier to for people to get into the field I also wanted to create a free resources like the ones that made it much easier for me to learn Python and Javascript.

 When writing the book, I had some goals: